 - Don’t abandon a trusted stylist: Carter recommends giving your stylist an opportunity to make it right.
 The sooner you bring up your feelings, the better.
 “Don’t wait!
 Expressing your concern at the time of the appointment is ideal so that the stylist can do their best to make things better right then,” he advises.

 - Allow them to fix their mistake: Now, there are times when going home and playing around with your cut can be helpful before deciding whether or not you want it cut or adjusted more.
-In those cases, he still recommends voicing your concerns to your stylist while in the chair, and allowing them the option of fixing the cut immediately.
-“If their attempt to fix the problem still leaves you unsure, then agree to go home and play with the cut with the intention of potentially coming back based on the results of your play time,” he says.
+In those cases, he still recommends voicing your concerns to your stylist while in the chair and allowing them the option of fixing the cut immediately.
+“If their attempt to fix the problem still leaves you unsure, then agree to go home and play with the cut with the intention of potentially coming back based on the results of your playtime,” he says.

+- First, go through your usual routine: “If you get home and are still unhappy, wake up the next morning and go through your normal styling routine to pinpoint exactly what challenges you’re having with the cut so that you can provide useful feedback to your stylist," says Carter.
 Not sure what he means by specific feedback?
 Think along the lines of something like, “I like to sweep my bangs to the side and they fall a little too choppy with this cut.”

 - Try hair extensions: If your bad haircut is a little shorter than you would have liked, Gibson says to consider extensions.
 You can go the less expensive route with tape-in or clip-in extensions, or spend some serious cash for a worthy investment that you can always have as a fail safe.